mikeal/centerless/README.md

 point or another, is turned into bytes.
 This way, centerless works with all systems that work in bytes, which is all systems.

-Let's call this abstract interface for data `Centerless`.
+Let's call the base interface for data (secure virtual memory) `Centerless`.

 There are three interfaces that inherit, or extend, this interface.